RussianNLP/russian_paraphrasers/README.md

 1) part of the [ParaPhraser data](http://paraphraser.ru/download/), about 200k filtered examples
 2) filtered questions to chatbots and filtered subtitles from [here](https://github.com/rysshe/paraphrase/tree/master/data)

 The dataset is in the folder `dataset`.

-The article is accepted and will be soon available.
+The article is published and was presenteed in BSNLP.
+Read it [here](http://bsnlp.cs.helsinki.fi/papers-2021/2021.bsnlp-1.2.pdf).